NeshHari/XMonad/README.md

     spawnGl = "glava"
     findGl = appName =?
 "GLava"

-{-
-To get WM_CLASS of a visible window, run "xprop | grep 'CLASS'" and select the window. appName :: Query String
-Return the application name; i.e., the first String returned by WM_CLASS.

-resource :: Query String
-Backwards compatible alias for appName.

-className :: Query String
-Return the resource class; i.e., the second String returned by WM_CLASS. -}
 ```

-Another thing to consider is hiding the "NSP" workspace, which appears in the polybar from the first spawn of a named scratchpad.
-A simple and effective solution is to set the icon for the NSP workspace to empty.
-Assuming icons are used as labels for workspaces, leave the icon for NSP  blank.
-Another alternative is to filter out the workspace.
+Another consideration when using scratchpads is hiding the "NSP" workspace that appears in the polybar after the first spawn of a named scratchpad.
+One solution is to set the icon for the NSP workspace to empty in the polybar's config.ini file.
+Or alternatively, one can filter out the workspace using the addEwmhWorkspaceSort function and filterOutWs as shown in the snippet of xmonad.hs

 Snippet of EWMH module in Polybar's config.ini:
 ```